 6/ What are your favourite types of books and who are your favourite authors?

 Poetry remains my favorite.
-I have none as favorite.
+I have none as favourite.
 My love for African writers knows no bound.

 7/ What have you had to give up for your writing?